yuanmingze/panoramic_optical_flow/README.md

 The default, the ERP optical flow wrap around.
 For example, if a pixel from the [0.8𝜋,0] cross the longitude [+𝜋,-] to [-0.9𝜋,0], the pixel's optical flow is +0.3𝜋 not 1.7𝜋.
+The project name this optical flow as ERP optical flow.
+And another type of optical flow as Non-ERP optical flow.